Artists United Against Apartheid: Documentary

 Schechter's connections with ABC News posed some risks.
 "I couldn't tell ABC what I was doing on the side," recalls Schechter.
 "They would not have approved.
 I knew I couldn't propose a story about Sun City either, because I had stepped over the line and become part of the story.
 I tried and mostly succeeded in keeping my name out of the papers and my mug out of the video.
 I was terrified that 20/20 would dump me if they knew what I was doing, especially if my affiliation with ABC was dragged into it, even though the network had nothing to do with the project.
 I worked even harder at ABC, producing more stories than many of my colleagues, so I couldn't be accused of slacking off."

+Release issues

+Van Zandt and Schechter also struggled to get the documentary seen.
+Public Broadcasting Service (PBS) refused to broadcast the non-profit film The Making of Sun City, even though it won the International Documentary Association's top honors in 1986; PBS claimed the featured artists were also involved in making the film and were therefore "self-promoting."
+In 1987, WNYC-TV, the New York City-owned public television station, aired an updated version of the documentary, produced by filmmaker Bill Lichtenstein along with Schechter.
+The film includes updates about the Sun City resort and apartheid, as well as the success of the "Sun City" video.
+In addition to airing the documentary, WNYC-TV made the film available over the PBS system to public television stations across the country for broadcast.

 Reaction

 Song

 The song "Sun City" was only a modest success in the US, reaching #38 on the Billboard Hot 100 chart in December 1985.
 Only about half of American radio stations played "Sun City," with some objecting to the lyrics' explicit criticism of President Ronald Reagan's policy of "constructive engagement."

 Meanwhile, "Sun City" was a major success in countries where there was little or no radio station resistance to the record or its messages, reaching #4 in Australia, #10 in Canada, #3 in The Netherlands and #21 in the UK.

 The song was banned in South Africa.